dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

 Will rebuild elasticsearch indices on a remote server using a docker container with the specified tag.
-Its recommended to use the currently deployed tag.
+It is recommended to use the currently deployed tag.
 Using docker-compose.data.yaml -> rebuildSearch.
 Inspects its logs with `yarn remote:log -s <SERVER> --service=rebuildSearch`

 #### Args